Multitasking Test: How to Test Multitasking skills

 8. Weighted Scoring

 The final thing to consider is how much emphasis you want someone’s ability to multi-task to have in the overall selection decision.
-Although a critical skill it usually needs to be considered alongside your other desired attributes in your ideal candidate profile.
+Although a critical skill, it usually needs to be considered alongside other desired attributes in your ideal candidate profile.
 Knowing this is critical to making better hiring decisions, after all, no role consists of pure multi-tasking, it’s also important to be good at the separate tasks involved!

 A guide to a multitasking test.